Mass Photometry Webinars

-Dr. Grzegorz Piszczek (Director of the Biophysics Core Facility, NIH) and Fabian Soltermann (PhD candidate, Oxford University) discuss how mass photometry can be used to characterise and determine purity, stoichiometry, binding affinity and kinetics of multi-protein interactions.
-They also cover a recent application of mass photometry: Quantifying interactions of antibody with Fc-receptors revealed influence of glycosylation and pH dependent interactions.
+Dr Grzegorz Piszczek (Director of the Biophysics Core Facility, NIH) and Fabian Soltermann (PhD candidate, Oxford University) discuss how mass photometry can be used to characterise and determine the purity, stoichiometry, binding affinity and kinetics of multi-protein interactions.
+They also cover a recent application of mass photometry: quantifying interactions of antibodies with Fc-receptors.

 Measuring Molecules with Light

-This webinar features our co-founder, Prof. Philipp Kukura, talking about how mass photometry offers a universal way to study biomolecules, as well as its strengths and limitations.
+This webinar features our co-founder, Prof. Philipp Kukura, describing how mass photometry offers a universal way to study biomolecules, as well as its strengths and limitations.